CycloneDX/cyclonedx-php-composer/README.md

 Options:
       --output-format=OUTPUT-FORMAT  Which output format to use.
                                      Values: "XML", "JSON" [default: "XML"]
+      --output-file=OUTPUT-FILE      Path to the output file.
+                                     Set to "-" to write to STDOUT.
-      --output-file=OUTPUT-FILE      Path to the output file (default is bom.xml or bom.json) --exclude-dev                  Exclude dev dependencies
+                                     Depending on the output-format, default is one of: "bom.xml", "bom.json" --exclude-dev                  Exclude dev dependencies
       --exclude-plugins              Exclude composer plugins
+      --spec-version=SPEC-VERSION    Which version of CycloneDX spec to use.
+                                     Values: "1.1", "1.2", "1.3" [default: "1.3"]
-      --json                         Produce the BOM in JSON format (preview support) DEPRECATED.
-USE "--output-format=JSON" instead -h, --help                         Display this help message -q, --quiet                        Do not output any message -V, --version                      Display this application version
+  -h, --help                         Display this help message -q, --quiet                        Do not output any message -V, --version                      Display this application version